 Leadership competencies don’t necessarily change at each level, although the expectation differs.

 For example, an independent contributor might start developing self-awareness around what’s in their locus of control—themselves.
 This might be as simple as saying “um” less or identifying when they become paralyzed by overanalyzing a situation.
-As these independent contributors grow, that awareness will expand to include the impact those actions have.
+As these independent contributors grow, and new skills are developed, that awareness will expand to include the impact those actions have.
 (Ex: “When I get in the grip, this is how it prevents me from making better decisions, which, in turn, prevents others from wanting to follow me.”)

 Mastery needs to go up substantially as you grow in business.
 If you have a gaping hole in one of these areas, you won’t be successful as you grow and climb the ladder.

 The good news is that practicing these self-correcting mechanisms becomes easier as you grow in leadership capacity.
 The process itself becomes more efficient as you go.
 In the beginning, it can be all-consuming to practice this kind of self-awareness and reflection, but as you grow in seniority, you’ll be able to reflect more quickly.

 The leadership myth most of us buy into

 Many of us have assumptions about the kind of personality that works—or doesn’t work—when it comes to good leadership.
 The reality is that while some behavioral patterns may be naturally more inclined toward leadership positions, you can make any behavioral profile work.
 It really depends on the environment and the level of leadership training the person has received.